Skip Navigation

 Why Are Sales Development Representatives Important?

 Having dedicated SDRs on any sales team is essential.
-Staff who are dedicated to filling the sales pipeline with qualified leads are invaluable – they keep sales prospects flowing, which inevitably leads to more deals being closed, and more revenue being generated for the company as a whole.
+Staff dedicated to building the sales pipeline with qualified leads are invaluable–they keep sales prospects flowing, which inevitably leads to more deals being closed and more revenue being generated for the company.

 Because SDRs focus specifically on prospecting, they have the time and resources to do so thoroughly.
-Anyone can type out a general cold email and hit send, but SDRs know specifically who to contact, what exactly to say, and the precise way to do so.
+Anyone can type out a general cold email and hit send, but SDRs know precisely who to contact, what to say, and how to do so.

 Sales Development Representative Skills